naoyamorishita/naoyamorishita.github.io/README.md

 1. Add a mini map to show which area is indicated
 2. Add responsive design for mobile users and potentially for tablet users
     - https://www.w3schools.com/css/css_rwd_frameworks.asp
+3. Add some online courses to the end